December 2018 in Wedgwood: The Holidays

 The holiday season in Wedgwood’s business district features Hunter Tree Farm where the smell of the fir trees will put you in a festive mood.
 Enjoy the lights and decorations while chatting with the members of the Hunter family who return each year to their tree sales site at 7744 35th Ave NE.

-Purchases at the Nature Shop help support the programs of the Seattle Audubon Society and their work to preserve the environment.
-Consider joining Seattle Audubon Society, and you will receive a discount on your purchases as well as classes and camps.
+Purchases at the Nature Shop help support work to preserve the environment.
+Consider joining Birds Connect Seattle, and you will receive a discount on your purchases as well as classes and camps.
 While in the shop, chat with the wonderful volunteers at the front desk.

-A wonderful selection of books and other gift items are available at the Seattle Audubon Nature Shop at 8050 35th Ave NE in Wedgwood.
+A wonderful selection of books and other gift items are available at the Nature Shop at 8050 35th Ave NE in Wedgwood.

 Would you like to sit and rest while enjoying some holiday ambiance?
 The lobby of Homestreet Bank, in the shopping center at NE 85th Street adjacent to the QFC Grocery and the Wedgwood Broiler Restaurant, is beautifully decorated.
 While you are there, thank the Homestreet employees for all that they do to support the Wedgwood community, and consider the charitable donation drives which are featured at Homestreet and several other adjacent businesses.